ONLYOFFICE/onlyoffice-trello/README.md

 **Saving changes**

 The changes made are saved in a new file.
-The new file has the same name as the original file, with a postfix added to the file name.
+The new file has the same name as the original file.

 ## ONLYOFFICE Docs editions